pwdelbloomboard/devopstools/about-kubernetes/kubectl.md

 kubectl config view
 ```

-kubctl is just a way of conecting to the Kubernetes API, there is no way to turn on and off clusters or resources with kubctl.
+kubctl is just a way of conecting to the Kubernetes API, there is no way to turn on and off clusters or resources with kubctl, as with k3d.

 ## Getting All Resources Under a Namespace